 WHAT ARE THE PRIMARY AND BASIC QUESTIONS TO BE ANSWERED?

 Probably one of the most basic and foundational questions that is asked in the course of relationship counselling is whether or not both parties want to salvage the relationship.
 In order for a relationship to move forward, no matter what the problems are, both parties must be willing to try – both parties need to be willing to invest the time and effort needed to make their relationship work.
 No matter how hard we try, if only one party in the relationship wants to save the relationship, then it probably will not work.
 We simply cannot force another person to be in love with us, want to be with us or want to work with us, no matter how hard we try to coerce their participation.

 Another basic question is what are the issues that are causing the problems and why are they problems.
 In some cases, the problem is that there is too much hurt and anger from past history to move forward.
 In other cases, both parties simply need a safe place to talk and have someone mediate the conversation.
-Developing better and healthier communication skills in which we really listen can be a tremendous boost to a relationship that initially looks as if there is nothing left to keep.
+Developing better and healthier communication skills is one of the most effective ways to improve a relationship.
+By attending couples therapy, couples can improve their ability to communicate, listen and feel heard, which greatly improves relationship satisfaction and can significantly reduce conflict (1).
 (This article is electronically protected – Copyright © Associated Relationship & Marriage Counsellors Sydney)

 Often, a relationship counsellor or therapist will ask you what you hope to accomplish in the therapy process.
 As the conversation develops, the primary and basic questions are often revealed and the counselling can progress to address those questions and find the answers.

 WHAT HAPPENS IF WE CAN’T FIND A RESOLUTION?